(Urgent Question): To ask the Home Secretary to make a statement on his use of the power to deprive a person of citizenship status.

 Does the Home Secretary accept that what the security services have been calling for is a very specialised programme of questioning, interrogation, de-radicalisation and quite possibly putting these people on trial, fashioned for this group of foreign fighters and their supporters?
 What is not helpful is to strip them of their nationality, which on the face of what he has said appears to be on a wholly arbitrary basis.

-On the particular issue of Shamima Begum, there is no question that she has said some very reprehensible things in the media, particularly about the Manchester bombings.
+On the particular issue of Shamima Begum, there is no question but that she has said some very reprehensible things in the media, particularly about the Manchester bombings.
 However, the Home Secretary knows that the Home Office lost two cases where it attempted to strip people of their nationality on the basis of Bangladeshi nationality by descent, so why is he going forward with the same strategy now?
 Let me remind the Home Secretary of article 15 of the universal declaration of human rights:

 “(1) Everyone has the right to a nationality.

 (2) No one shall be arbitrarily deprived of his nationality”.